Sam Pepper: Apology and rebranding (2016–2021)

 On 21 February 2016, Pepper made all of his YouTube videos private and deleted all of his tweets, save for one stating "I give up".
 He uploaded a 20-minute video on 24 February titled "i'm sorry".
 In the video, Pepper confessed that many of his pranks, including his controversial "Killing Best Friend Prank", were staged.
 He also denied all online allegations of harassment towards him, attributed to a trolling campaign.
 He apologised for his videos, calling himself an "idiot" and stated that he would continue uploading on YouTube and "make content that I really believe in".
 After the video was published, Pepper stopped uploading prank videos and began uploading vlogs, subsequently receiving a more positive response.

-In 2018, Pepper stopped uploading on his main channel and rebranded to his "Sam Pepper Live" channel, where he began vlogging and frequently live streaming alongside fellow live streamer Ice Poseidon.
+In 2018, Pepper stopped uploading on his main channel and rebranded to his "Sam Pepper Live" channel, where he began vlogging and frequently live streaming alongside fellow streamer, Ice Poseidon.
 The following year, Pepper rebranded once again and became inactive on YouTube, subsequently shifting to TikTok.
 He mainly posts short comedy videos consisting of "challenge videos, life–hacks, and stunts"; the Metro described his presence on the platform as a "fully-fledged comeback".